faraz-wq/agentic_ai_analyst/README.md

-# Data Analytics Pipeline CLI
+# Agentic AI Data Analytics Pipeline CLI

 A powerful command-line tool for automated data analytics that orchestrates a complete pipeline for CSV data processing, cleaning, and insights generation.